Parameter Efficient Mamba Tuning via Projector-targeted Diagonal-centric Linear Transformation: Introduction

-To efficiently fine-tune Projectors for downstream tasks, we propose a novel PEFT method targeting Projectors in the Mamba architecture, called \textbf{Pro}jector-targeted \textbf{Dia}gonal-centric \textbf{L}inear Transformation (\textbf{ProDiaL}).
+To efficiently and effectively fine-tune the Projectors for downstream tasks, we propose a novel PEFT method targeting the Projectors in the Mamba architecture, called \textbf{Pro}jector-targeted \textbf{Dia}gonal-centric \textbf{L}inear Transformation (\textbf{ProDiaL}).
 Our ProDiaL builds upon our two key observations: (1) the pretrained Projector weight $W$ can be indirectly fine-tuned by training the linear transformation matrix $T$, where $WT$ approximates a fine-tuned Projector weight $W'$, and (2) $T$ is a nearly an identity matrix with strong diagonal values and minimal off-diagonal components.
 Inspired by these insights, ProDiaL adapts pretrained Projectors to downstream tasks by decomposing the transformation matrix $T$ into diagonal and off-diagonal matrices: $W' = WD + \epsilon$, where $D$ is a diagonal matrix, and $\epsilon$ represents off-diagonal matrix.
-Furthermore, to enable more expressive transformations, we use a block-diagonal structure for $D$, and adopt LoRA~\cite{hu2021lora} to efficiently reduce the number of learnable parameters for $\epsilon$, which matches $W$ in dimension.
+Furthermore, to enable more expressive transformations, we use a block-diagonal structure for $D$, and adopt LoRA~\cite{hu2021lora} for $\epsilon$, which matches $W$ in dimension.
 As a result, our ProDiaL trains only a block-diagonal matrix for $D$ and two small matrices for $\epsilon$, with the number of parameters controlled by low-rank factors.
 This design achieves parameter efficiency while preserving flexibility.

 Our proposed ProDiaL is specifically designed based on the analysis of Mamba Projectors, making it compatible with all models built upon Mamba architecture such as Mamba-based Large Language Models (LLMs)~\cite{gu2023mamba} and Vision models~\cite{zhu2024vision}.
 Our experiment results demonstrate that fine-tuning the Projectors is crucial for adapting the pretrained model to downstream tasks, and our proposed ProDiaL yields superior performance in downstream tasks while training less than 1\% of the total model parameters, highlighting its efficiency and effectiveness on both Mamba-based vision and language models.